 FAQs about the COVID-19 Vaccine for Children and ToddlersFAQs about the COVID-19 Vaccine for Children and Toddlers

 Who Is Considered VaccinatedThose vaccinated in Israel or abroad according to the guidance

 Vaccine TypesGetting vaccinated to limit infections: The vaccines for coronavirus are effective and safe.
 All HMOs have them available.

 Three vaccines have been approved for use in Israel for protection from coronavirus, by Pfizer, Moderna and AstraZeneca.
-All of these vaccines were approved by the FDA (the American Food and Drug Administration), having been found to be effective and safe for use.
+All of these vaccines were approved by the FDA (the American Food and Drug Administration), having been found to be effective and safe.

-You can schedule an appointment with your insuring HMO or to arrive in one of the vaccination centers that operate without advanced appointments.
+You can schedule an appointment with your insuring HMO.

-In the map of vaccination centers, which is updated daily, you can choose your insuring HMO and see which HMO clinics administer vaccinations, or one of the Ministry of Health's vaccination sites.
+In the map of vaccination centers, which is updated daily, you can choose your insuring HMO and see which HMO clinics administer vaccinations.

 Information of vaccinations in the HMO centers

 Who is eligible for vaccination?